Review and road test of the Fiat Panda

 Cost of Ownership

-You'd certainly expect this Panda to be at or near the top of its class when it comes to the issue of running costs.
-That's asking a little bit much of the entry-level 8v 1.2-litre 69bhp petrol engine: it is, after all, one of Fiat's older units.
-Still you can expect to see 44.1mpg on the WLTP combined cycle and 111g/km of NEDC-rated CO2, which isn't too far off the kind of returns you get from rivals with more modern powerplants.
-For the 1.0-litre mild hybrid Cross model, the official WLTP combined cycle fuel figure is 50.4mpg and there's an NEDC-rated CO2 emissions figure of 90g/km.
-For the TwinAir 4x4 variant, you're looking at 37.7mpg and 129g/km.
+You'd certainly expect this Panda to be at or near the top of its class when it comes to the issue of WLTP-rated running costs.
+For the 1.0-litre mild hybrid model, the official combined cycle fuel figure is 52.3mpg and there's an CO2 emissions figure of 123g/km.
+For the 1.0-litre mild hybrid City Cross model, the CO2 reading can rise up to 127g/km.
+For the TwinAir 4x4 variant, you're looking at 37.7mpg and 166g/km.

 Loved by small car people the world over for more than thirty years, the Panda continues to define everything that a very compact multi-purpose model should be.
 It's had to evolve of course, with more efficient engines and clever technology.
 But its heart remains simple, functional and innovative.
 Which is why, while other citycars will please only citycar folk, you could imagine this one being bought by.... well, just about anyone.